awsdocs/aws-data-exchange-user-guide/doc_source/provider-financials.md

 AWS Data Exchange is integrated with AWS Marketplace\.
 If you want to register as an AWS Data Exchange provider, you must first register as an AWS Marketplace seller\.
 For more information, see [Step 2: Register to be a provider](provider-getting-started.md#provider-registration)\.

 As an AWS Data Exchange provider, you benefit from AWS Marketplace features, such as Seller Reports and the AWS Marketplace Commerce Analytics Service\.
-For more information, see [Seller Reports and Data Feeds](https://docs.aws.amazon.com/marketplace/latest/userguide/reports-and-data-feed.html) and [AWS Marketplace Enhanced Data Sharing Program](https://docs.aws.amazon.com/marketplace/latest/userguide/enhanced-data-sharing-program.html) in the *AWS Marketplace Seller Guide*\.
+For more information, see [Seller Reports and Data Feeds](https://docs.aws.amazon.com/marketplace/latest/userguide/reports-and-data-feed.html)\.

 ## Payments<a name="payments"></a>